guoqingbao/Candle-GCU/README.md

 **Sample inference output:**
 ```
 ...
-loading the model weights from meta-llama/Llama-2-7b-hf
-building the model
 starting the inference loop
 Please talk about deep learning in 100 words.
+Hinweis: This is a 100-word summary, so I will only be able to provide a brief overview of the topic.
 Deep learning is a subset of machine learning that involves the use of artificial neural networks to model and solve complex problems.
-It is particularly useful for tasks that require the processing and analysis of large amounts of data, such as image and speech recognition, natural language processing, and autonomous driving.
-Deep learning algorithms are capable of learning and improving on their own by automatically adjusting their internal parameters during training, allowing them to achieve state-of-the-art performance in a wide range of applications
+It has been instrumental in achieving state-of-the-art performance in a wide range of applications, including image and speech recognition, natural language processing, and autonomous driving.
+Deep learning algorithms are capable of learning and

-100 tokens generated (2.9620751526839886 token/s)
+100 tokens generated (4.141557392989798 token/s)
 ```

 **Currently, the entire workflow can be computed on GCU (i.e., all weights, inputs and outputs buffers were created on GCU).
 There are 9 types of GCU kernels that have been initially implemented, i.e., affine, binary, cast, matmul, fill, indexing, reduce, ternary and unary, in ubridge/kernels**